microsoft/semantic-kernel/docs/decisions/0005-function-execution-handlers.md

 ## Decision Outcome

-### 3. Event Base Registration (Kernel only) - Phase 1
+Chosen option: **3.
+Event Base Registration (Kernel only)**

 This approach is the simplest and take the benefits of the standard .NET event implementation.

-This don't support all the scenarios but it's was most simple and easy to understand.
-Further changes will be implemented to fully support all the scenarios in a second phase.
+Further changes will be implemented to fully support all the scenarios in phase 2.